zkrising/Tachi/docs/docs/api/auth.md

 ## Permissions

 An API key does not implicitly have permission to do anything on a users behalf for security reasons.
-Some endpoints require specific permissions, such as a `score:submit` permission for submitting scores.
+Some endpoints require specific permissions, such as a `score_submit` permission for submitting scores.

 !!! warning
 	API keys **can not** have their permissions altered once set, a new key must be generated.